 - View other areas of your AC through which air flows to make sure air is not restricted.
 Make sure your air filters are clean and all the registers and vents are open.

-- Rochester has most experienced HVAC technicians at Strogen's Service Experts Heating & Air Conditioning, call now and schedule your air conditioner service.
+- Rochester has most experienced HVAC technicians at Strogen's Service Experts, call now and schedule your air conditioner service.
 Whether your air conditioner is low on refrigerant or the evaporator coil is restricted, this is a problem that should be dealt with by AC pros.